 Nothing has been proven to stop or even slow neurodegeneration.
-There are things that speed it up, like genetics, poor nutrition, slothful behavior, and exposure to toxins, but nothing to slow or stop it.
+There are things that speed it up, like genetic mutations, poor nutrition, inactive lifestyles, and exposure to toxins, but nothing to slow or stop it.
 If we live long enough we will all suffer from neurodegenerative disorders.

 Trying to wrap your head around why the brain is such a difficult puzzle can be a little mind numbing.
 To master it not only would we need a map of the 100 billion neurons that make up each human brain and the 100 trillion connections between them and how those connections change from moment-to-moment, but we would also need a much better understanding of emerging disciplines like genomics, pharmacogenomics, transcriptomics, and proteomics to name a few.

-However there is good news as most of the scientists I spoke to acknowledge that almost all of those 10 yards have been crossed since the turn of the century, and the pace of progress is itself accelerating.
-Many of the people I met are in fields that didn’t even exist a few decades ago: brain stimulation, stem cell research, tissue engineering and genetic modification therapies were science fiction for my parents’ generation.
+However there is good news as new techniques are being developed that are giving us a chance to get ahead of neurodegeneration.
+These ranged from advances in neuromodulation to stem cell research and tissue engineering, to gene therapy.
 What’s more, the introduction of big data and artificial intelligence will further quicken our stride and get us even closer to understanding our brains, how they develop, how they interact with the world, and all that goes wrong along the way.